 - 1. The number of urban garden projects will expand to other communities offering high school students project-management experience, part-time employment and greater awareness of healthy foods. - 2.
-Free memberships in the Gottlieb Fitness Center will supplement community efforts to support physical activity and healthy lifestyles. - 3.
+Awareness will be raised among teachers and parents of the positive impact of healthy food options and increased physical activities. - 3.
+Expectant mothers will receive education on the benefits of breastfeeding of their newborns. - 4.
 The increase in communities' implementation of Complete Streets will improve public access and reduce barriers to physical activity.